 Prevent The Cookies From Spreading

 The reason why a cookie will spread in the oven is the butter is too warm.
 There could also be too much butter to flour ratio.
-All of my high altitude bakers, make sure you add an extra 2 TBSP of flour to the dough.
+All of my high altitude bakers, make sure you add an extra 2 tablespoon of flour to the dough.

 Since you need room temperature butter to aerate the dough, the butter will be too warm.
 Also, with the added molasses, the dough will be way too soft.